tsbohc/zest.nvim/readme.md

   vim.api.nvim_set_keymap("n", "<c-n>", "<c-w>j", {noremap = true})
 end
 ```

-- to disable `noremap`, include `:remap` after the specifying modes

 ### def-keymap-fn
 - define a function and map it to a key